GrammarViz2/grammarviz2_src/README.md

 3.0 EXPLORING PATTERNS
 ------------
 The class named `SAXVSMPatternExplorer` prints the most significant class-characteristic patterns, their weights, and the time-series that contain those.
-The `best_words_heat.R` script allows to plot these:
+The `best_words_heat.R` script allows to plot these.
+Here is an example for the Gun/Point data:

 ![An example of class-characteristic patterns locations in Gun/Point data](https://raw.githubusercontent.com/jMotif/sax-vsm_classic/master/RCode/figures/gun_point_heat.png)